Blinkit Business Model: How it Works and Makes Money

 Just Blinkit.”
 The app that brings you anything you need—in a blink.
 Blinkit has redefined last-minute grocery and essential shopping in India.
 Millions of urban users now expect delivery in minutes, not hours.

-At the core of this disruption is the Blinkit Business Model, which enables the delivery of thousands of products in as little as 10 minutes.
+At the core of this disruption is the Blinkit Business Model, which enables the delivery of thousands of products at speed.
 This model relies on a wide assortment of products, which can be categorized as:

 • Perishables: Fresh fruits, vegetables, bakery items